FromScratchR/axel/README.md

 A experimental daemonless container management tool.

-- **Rootless**: Do not require privileged state users in order to run.
+- **Rootless**: Do not require high-privilege users in order to run.
 - **No Daemons**: Do not lie on background services to work.
 - **Lightweight**: **~[]x**mb binary size.
 - **Self-Contained**: Requires no external deps.